xlzxq/IPLink/README.md

 If you are willing to add more people into the whitelist, the best way to do that is to copy the entire line code in method `onPlayerJoin(AsyncPlay... event)` and paste it, then filling it with new information.

 If you want to add more people to 1 IP address, you can add another boolean in the first if statement and replace USERNAME with another username.
 For example: `if (event.getName().equalsIgnoreCase("Player1") || event.getName().equalsIgnoreCase("Player2"))`.
 You can add as much as you want.

+# Miscellaneous
+I got this idea from a server called "Mineberry".
+They have a similar plugin that works the same.
+If you wanna see for yourselves, visit `play.mineberry.net` with the name `Keksik9000`.